apache/flink-kubernetes-operator/docs/content/docs/custom-resource/autoscaler.md

 Collected metrics:
  - Backlog information at each source
  - Incoming data rate at the sources (e.g. records/sec written into the Kafka topic)
- - Number of records processed per second in each job vertex
+ - Record processing rate at each job vertex
- - Busy time per second of each job vertex (current utilization)
+ - Busy and backpressured time at each job vertex

 {{< hint info >}}
 Please note that we are not using any container memory / CPU utilization metrics directly here.
 High utilization will be reflected in the processing rate and busy time metrics of the individual job vertexes.